104corp/laravel-eloquent-generator/README.md

 If only want build one connection, use the `--connection` option to specify.

+Use the `--overwrite` option if you want to overwrite exist code.

 ## Using Docker

 > See the info about Docker at [DockerHub](https://hub.docker.com/r/104corp/eloquent-generator/).